corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/database-set-up.md

 The typical service migration process is described below.
 Please read the release notes for any version-specific processes, especially when upgrading between major versions.

-To migrate as service:
+To migrate a service:

 1. Shut down the service.
 2. Back up the service database.
 3. Back up the service configuration.
 4. Update the JAR file.
 5. Edit the service configuration to:
-  * Set the user to connect to the database as an account with schema migration permissions.
+   - Set the user to connect to the database as an account with schema migration permissions.
-  * Set `runMigration = true` in the database configuration.
+   - Set `runMigration = true` in the database configuration.
 6. Start the service.
 7. Wait for the service to start completely and ensure that it is healthy.
 8. Shut down the service.